The harm of smoking to the human body. The harm of smoking, dangerous consequences What are the social and psychological reasons for smoking

 • arsenic, etc.

-What harm does a smoked cigarette do?
+What harm does smoking a cigarette cause?

-Harm of smoking for teenagers
+The harm of smoking for teenagers

 Harm from passive smoking

-• dryness in the throat;
+• dry throat;

 • cough.

 Many modern people have such a dangerous habit as smoking.
 But not everyone knows about the harm of smoking on the human body.
-When 20 cigarettes are smoked a day, 120 mg of nicotine, 40 mg of ammonia, up to 1 mg of hydrocyanic acid, 0.5 liters of carbon monoxide and some other toxic compounds enter the body.
+When 20 cigarettes are smoked per day, 120 mg of nicotine, 40 mg of ammonia, up to 1 mg of hydrocyanic acid, 0.5 liters of carbon monoxide and some other toxic compounds enter the body.
 These poisons slowly poison the smoker's body, reducing his life expectancy by 5-10 years.
 Let's briefly talk about how tobacco smoke affects the organs and systems of the body.

-How does smoking damage the nervous system?
+How does smoking affect the functioning of the nervous system?

 How does tobacco smoke affect the respiratory system?

-Tobacco smoke contains amines, which, interacting with saliva, form highly toxic substances - nitrosamines.
+Tobacco smoke contains amines, which, when interacting with saliva, form highly toxic substances - nitrosamines.
 Penetrating into the stomach, they cause the growth of malignant tumors.
 Tobacco contains both natural and artificial radioactive compounds.
-By inhaling tobacco smoke, we let them into our body, which can cause irreparable damage to it.
+By inhaling tobacco smoke, we introduce them into our body, which can cause irreparable damage to it.

 How does smoking affect the heart?

-Inhalation of tobacco smoke increases the risk of developing a deadly pathology - atherosclerosis.
+Inhaling tobacco smoke increases the risk of developing a deadly pathology - atherosclerosis.

 CATEGORIES